postmannen/steward/README.md

 ### How to send a Message

-The API for sending a message from one node to another node is by sending a structured JSON object into a listener port in of of the following ways.
+The API for sending a message from one node to another node is by sending a structured JSON or YAML object into a listener port in of of the following ways.

 - unix socket called `steward.sock`.
 By default lives in the `./tmp` directory
 - tcpListener, specify host:port with startup flag, or config file.